tensorflow/tensor2tensor/docs/cloud_tpu.md

 You can run the Transformer model on a number of problems, from translation through language modeling to sentiment analysis.
-See the official tutorial for [running Transformer on Cloud TPUs](https://cloud.google.com/tpu/docs/tutorials/transformer) for some examples and try out your own problems.
+See the official tutorial for [running Transfomer on Cloud TPUs](https://cloud.google.com/tpu/docs/tutorials/transformer) for some examples and try out your own problems.